Curly0208/Septimus-Hoarder-Addon/Fixes, Tweaks, and Addons.md

-# Fixes, Retextures, Tweaks, Patches, and Addons
+# Fixes, Retextures, Tweaks, and Additions Mods
 ### This is an organized documentation of additional non-display modifications included in the Hoarder Addon.
 ---
 ## Legacy of the Dragonborn Museum Modifications